consoleCastle/LOD/README.md

-## The Legend of Dallen: A console Adventure
+## The Legend of Dallen: A Console Adventure

 ### Story